Here's Proof Kourtney Kardashian Is Living Her Best Life After Younes Bendjima Breakup

 In fact, Kourtney may be living her best life as the summer season comes to an end.

 On Monday morning, the mother-of-three kicked off a brand-new week posing in a bikini for her 66 million followers.
-"Detox," she captioned the photo while wearing White Fox Swim at an unknown spa.
+"Detox," she captioned the photo while relaxing in an unknown spa.

 Instagram